edomaru/codeigniter_easy_crud/README.md

 Usage
 ---

-1. Basic sample
-- create model class.
+1. create model class.
 In this class you can just specify what table would be used and the primary key field

 ```php
 class Users_model extends MY_Model {